 If you dig deeper to /usr/local, then you will found an identical /usr replicate there.

 The tmp directory actually is a symbolic link / shortcut to /var/tmp directory.

 The above screenshot was captured from CentOS 6.4.
-On Ubuntu 13.04, we found almost identical directory structure inside /usr and /usr local.
+On Ubuntu, we found almost identical directory structure inside /usr and /usr local.

 Linux may have a lot of distributions.
-But with standardized directory structure, it will make easier for us to understand what’s the function of each directories.
-If you are a Linux enthusiast who likes to try various Linux distributions, you will not find any trouble in figuring out the usage of each directories.
+But with a standardized directory structure, it will make it easier for us to understand what’s the function of each directory.
+If you are a Linux enthusiast who likes to try various Linux distributions, you will not find any trouble in figuring out the usage of each directory.
 For a Linux Administrator, it will shorten the learning curve for each Linux distributions.